 The Boot Code on the NTDK20AB should be updated to release 09, before upgrading software to release 23.30D or later software - this has to be done manually.
 Use the Flash Boot ROM Utility to do this: see NTP 553-3021-250 Upgrade procedures, chapter 13 (release 23), or 553-3021-310 Software Installation Program Guide, chapter 11 (Release 22).
 The major steps are outlined below; however, see the NTPs for full procedures and notes.

-A. Without upgrading the software to release 23.30D or later
+A.Updating the Boot Code without upgrading the software to release 23.30D or later

 This process can be carried out without service interruption.